-There are a number of articles on the internet which cover the subject of the ventilation requirements for BioEthanol Fires and Gel Burners.
-I find some of these misleading or do not give the full picture about the by products of burning bioethanol fuel or gel fuel in the home.
+There are a number of articles on the internet which cover the subject of the ventilation requirements for Bioethanol Fires, Fireplaces and Gel Burners.
+I personally find some of these to be a bit misleading, or do not give the full picture about the by products of burning bioethanol fuel or gel fuel in the home.
 Above all bioethanol fuel is a clean burning natural product, that means there is no smoke produced.

 Bioethanol Fireplaces Require No Ventilation?

-However, if you buy a very large bioethanol fire, some designs now are over 1m wide, then you should consider that the bigger the burner the more heat and fuel is burner meaning more moisture and emissions.
-The rule should be the bigger the burner the bigger the room.
+However, if you buy a very large bioethanol fire, some bioethanol ribbon burner designs are over 1m wide, then you should consider that the bigger the burner the more heat and fuel is burner meaning more moisture and emissions.
+The rule should be the bigger the burner, the bigger the room and the more ventilation.

 Unsure of the difference between gel fuel and bioethanol fuel?
 Read my Guide to the Differences Between BioEthanol and Gel Fuel.
-Look at the images below, BioEthanol is clear and a liquid, Gel is colored green or yellow and is thick like a syrup.
+Look at the images below, Bioethanol is clear and a liquid, Gel is colored green or yellow and is thick like a syrup.

-Bioethanol Fuel is Clean Burning?
+Bioethanol Fuel is Clean Burning so No Chimney Required

-As long as it is used in a proper BioEthanol burner tray that is clean without debris etc there should be no smoke or other harmful emissions given off by burning the fuel.
-The manufacturer or supplier of the bioethanol burner tray should also be able to give you guidance on what ventilation is required, if you are unsure ask before buying.
+As long as the bioethanol fuel is used in a proper bio-ethanol burner tray that is clean without any debris in the fuel tank there should be no smoke or any other harmful emissions given off by burning the fuel.
+The manufacturer or supplier of the bioethanol burner tray should also be able to give you guidance on what ventilation is required, if you are unsure ask before buying the product.

 Gel Fuel is Clean Burning?